numberoverzero/bottom/docs/user/extension.rst

 In the keepalive example above, we're really just using partial application of :meth:`Client.on<bottom.Client.on>`.
 We can use that idea and a ``dict`` to make a plugin registry!
 Let's start with the core ``Registry`` class.

+One additional complexity over the previous example is getting a reference to the client within the function.
+We solve that below by passing the client as the first argument to the handler; our ``keepalive`` from above will be slightly different when we're ready to decorate it.

 .. code-block:: python